-- 7. It is common ground that the synchroniser of claim 1 differs from that of D5 essentially by the above-mentioned immediate conversion into the "universal" format. - 8.
-The application explains at paragraph 51 that these features have the effect of enabling the synchroniser to work with data from different applications using the same basic structure for the difference engine, store and difference packaging, only requiring a specific application interface for each.
-The representative suggested that this solved the problem of providing a more flexible system. - 9.
+- 8. It is common ground that the synchroniser of claim 1 differs from that of D5 essentially by the abovementioned immediate conversion and subsequent processing in the "universal" format. - 9.
+The application explains at paragraph 55 that these features have the effect of enabling the synchroniser to work with data from different applications using the same basic structure for the difference engine, store and difference packaging, only requiring a specific application interface for each.
+The representative suggested that this solved the problem of providing a more flexible system. - 10.
 In addition to the above-mentioned features, D5 acknowledges at column 9, lines 52 to 57 the problem of working with heterogeneous database products and states that this "requires a general purpose technique".
 D5 explains that the use of a "before-image" is such a general purpose technique because not all database products have logging capabilities, i.e. enable detection of differences.
-The present invention appears also to have been shaped by this consideration since the description contemplates at paragraph 56 cases, e.g. for PDAs, where the AOS is not required. - 10.
-D5 also mentions at the end at column 27, lines 47 to 54 that its teaching is also applicable to object-oriented representations of data where a class has the properties equivalent to that of a table in a relational database.
-Although the appellant played down this aspect of the disclosure as not providing any direct suggestion to use a universal format, the Board considers that the skilled person would be led to this using common general knowledge and routine design skills.
+The present invention appears also to have been shaped by this consideration since the description contemplates at paragraph 60 cases, e.g. for PDAs, where the AOS is not required.

-- 11. This is because when the skilled person reads D5 as a whole, he would realise, if he did not know already, that the disclosed "before-image" technique of synchronising data between different data base systems could be implemented in an object-oriented language.
-Since the emphasis in object-oriented programming is on re-usability and modularity, he would have this at the back of his mind as well. - 12.
-Thus in the Board's view the problem of providing a flexible synchroniser based on D5 would immediately translate into the practical problem of how to implement the technique of D5 in an object-oriented language. - 13.
-In the Board's view, the examining division was correct to assert in the related case T 1263/08, where this feature was relevant, that it is conventional programming practice in complex systems that interact with proprietary products such as databases to write a common program that uses the product manufacturers' interfaces (APIs).
-These are the "traditional" APIs actually mentioned in the application at paragraph 87.
+- 11. D5 also mentions at the end at column 27, lines 47 to 54 that its teaching is also applicable to objectoriented representations of data where a class has the properties equivalent to that of a table in a relational database.
+Although the appellant played down this aspect of the disclosure as not providing any direct suggestion to use a universal format, the Board considers that the skilled person would be led to this using common general knowledge and routine design skills. - 12.
+This is because when the skilled person reads D5 as a whole, he would realise, if he did not know already, that the disclosed "before-image" technique of synchronising data between different data base systems could be implemented in an object-oriented language.
+Since the emphasis in object-oriented programming is on re-usability and modularity, he would have this at the back of his mind as well. - 13.
+Thus in the Board's view the problem of providing a flexible synchroniser based on D5 would immediately translate into the practical problem of how to implement the technique of D5 in an object-oriented language. - 14.
+In the Board's view, the examining division was correct to assert that it is conventional programming practice in complex systems that interact with proprietary products such as databases to write a common program that uses the product manufacturers' interfaces (APIs).
+These are the "traditional" APIs actually mentioned in the application at paragraph 91.
 Indeed without such interfaces it would scarcely be possible to access the applications' data at all without having recourse to each program's source code, which of course manufacturers are reluctant to release and would involve a lot of work.
 In short, the API's job is to transfer data to and from the database.